-Diet is associated with the risk of depressionSeptember 16th, 2013 in Health /
+Diet is associated with the risk of depressionSeptember 16, 2013 in Medicine & Health / Health

 A healthy diet may reduce the risk of severe depression, according to a prospective follow-up study of more than 2,000 men conducted at the University of Eastern Finland.
 In addition, weight loss in the context of a lifestyle intervention was associated with a reduction in depressive symptoms.